AdaCore/e3-core/README.md

   packaging.
 This includes a driver that can parse `.anod` specification files.
 - *archive*: support for reading and writing tar and zip archives
-- *binarydata*: helpers for parsing binary data such as object files, executables, …
 - *collection*: generic collections, e.g. an implementation of Direct Acyclic Graphs
 - *decorator*: Python decorators, e.g. a memoize decorator